filamentphp/filament/packages/app/docs/02-getting-started.md

 The `type` field could be searchable, but it's probably much better UX to add a select to filter this column with.

 Filament tables can have [filters](../tables/filters), which are components that allow you to scope the Eloquent query as a way to reduce the number of records in a table.
 Filters can even contain custom form components, which make them incredibly powerful to build interfaces with.
-While you could use a custom filter to render a select field, Filament includes a pre-built [`SelectFilter`](../tables/filters#select-filters) that you can add to the `filters()` of the table:
+While you could use a custom filter to render a select field, Filament includes a prebuilt [`SelectFilter`](../tables/filters#select-filters) that you can add to the `filters()` of the table:

 ```php
 use Filament\Tables;